 Ghibli Park is more of an open-air museum with different areas inspired from the different movies.
 Ghibli Park also features a Grand Warehouse with a few exhibits and photo spots.

-If you’re interested in going to Ghibli Park instead, you can read my honest review here.
+If you’re interested in going to Ghibli Park instead, read my honest review before booking any tickets!

 Buying Ghibli Museum Tickets: Reserve In Advance!